Borin-non-exist/NortonMachineLearningProject/README.md

 # how to run:
-php artisan serve  and  npm run dev at the same time with the different terminal
+php artisan serve  and  npm run dev
+//at the same time with the different terminal

+# install all vendor
+composer install

 ## Features